EthanThatOneKid/deno-blog-starter/README.md

 ### Create Blog Post

-To create a new blog post, run the following command:
+To create a new blog post, run the following command.

-`dbs --new-post`

-Or

-`deno run --unstable --allow-write --allow-read scripts/new_post.ts`.

-You can pass your title and description as well:
+You can pass your title and description as well, but they are not required.

 `dbs --new-post -t "Your Title" -d "Your description."`